TylerMathis/ThreadSafeHashmap/README.md

 ## Style

 Use CamelCase for all names.
 Start types (such as classes, structs, and typedefs) with a capital letter, other names (functions, variables) with a lowercase letter.
 You may use an all-lowercase name with underscores if your class closely resembles an external construct (e.g., a standard library construct) named that way.

+## Testing

+When adding new code, please supply tests in a file called `Test<feature>.cpp`, utilizing assertions for invariants.
+Run your tests with `make test`.